A relationship with someone who is a drug addict is too volatile to stay in.

 What you are not seeing is what your partner is doing behind your back.

-They can be very sly with this.
+They are exceptionally sly with this.

-This only takes you down a very bitter path.
+This takes you down a bitter path.

 A path that leads to misery and desperation.